crazyfrogspb/RedditScore/docs/source/tokenizing.rst

 ^^^^^^^^
 Typing like thiiiis is amaaaaazing!
 However, in terms of text classification *amaaaaazing* is probably not too different from *amaaaazing*.
 CrazyTokenizer can normalize sequences of repeated characters for you.
-Just set *normalize* argument to the integer number.
-This is the number of characters you want to keep.
-Deafult value is 3.
+Just set ``normalize=n``, where *n* is the number of characters you want to keep.
+Default value is 3.

 >>> tokenizer = CrazyTokenizer(normalize=3)
 >>> tokenizer.tokenize('GOOOOOOOOO Patriots!!!!')